 It is possible that unreported vessels are intentionally masking their position to cover up illegal fishing activities.
 Most vessels will continue to report their position in international waters to avoid collisions with other vessels.
 But vessels might turn off their AIS if, for instance, they are fishing illegally.
 While the bird-borne tags cannot explicitly determine if vessels are fishing illegally, they were able to locate vessels where other positioning systems, like AIS, failed.

 The scientists hope that albatrosses could help wide-spread monitoring of areas that are otherwise difficult to regulate.
 If the birds could broadcast the position of unreported fishing vessels to authorities, it could drastically improve monitoring and enforcement capabilities in these areas.

 Young says this technique could be useful "in tight coordination with law enforcement,” but she worries that it could also put the birds in danger.
 After all, how will fishers respond to the knowledge that birds are reporting their position to authorities?

 Right now, albatrosses do not face overwhelming threats from hunting.
-By associating albatrosses with law enforcement agencies, officials could be placing a target the back of an already threatened group of birds.
-The 100,000 individuals killed each year by fishing dramatically impacts the already declining populations.
-And these large birds have a long generation time (they can live up to 50 years and can take anywhere from 6-20 year to reach sexual maturity) and low reproduction rates (a breeding adult will only lay one egg every 1 – 2 years!).
+By associating albatrosses with law enforcement agencies, officials could be placing a target on the back of an already threatened group of birds.
+The 100,000 seabird individuals killed each year by fishing dramatically impacts the already declining populations.
+And these large birds have a long generation time (they can live up to 50 years and can take anywhere from 6-20 years to reach sexual maturity) and low reproduction rates (a breeding adult will only lay one egg every 1-2 years!).